iainctduncan/papers/source/background.rst

 nothing intrinsically musical about the patcher environments themselves.
-As Max developer David Zicarelli put it in his paper on the seventeenth anniversary of Max, it is, compared to most programs, "a program which does nothing", presenting the user with a completely blank canvas (CTN: Zicarelli 2002, 44).
+As Max developer David Zicarelli put it in his paper on the seventeenth anniversary of Max, it is, compared to most programs, "a program which does nothing", presenting the user with a completely blank canvas (Zicarelli 2002, 44).

 Returning to our requirements, the fundamental strength of patching environments is the ease with which one can create programs that support performer interaction.